dniel/blogr-pve/README.md

 * Configure proxmox with puppet
 * Configure pfSense with puppet
 * Jenkins2 build server with Pipeline for deploying the Node Application to dev, test and production.
-* Secured and hardened jump/login server to give access all virtal servers from remote login in DEV zone.